upbond/upbond-wagmi-connector/README.md

 ## Getting started

-- this @wagmi-connector only work with @wagmi version 1.x.x
+- This @wagmi-connector only works with @wagmi version 1.x.x
 - See running example in our [demo site](https://rainbowkit-connector-sample.upbond.io).
 You can refer to the demo source code in the example folder.
 - Setup your wagmi into your project, see [docs](https://wagmi.sh/core/getting-started)
 - Import upbond wagmi connector